CodeZea1ot/git-tutorial/README.md

 2. Create a new remote repository on Github.com
 3. Navigate to the directory you would like to clone your remote repository
 	- `$ cd some/directory/path/here`
-4. Clone the remote repository to the pwd
+4. Clone the remote repository to the current working directory
 5. Begin your workflow

 ## How to add an existing project to git